Sarcochilus australis: Taxonomy and naming

-The butterfly orchid was first formally described in 1834 by John Lindley who gave it the name Gunnia australis and published the description in Edwards's Botanical Register.
+Butterfly orchid was first formally described in 1834 by John Lindley who gave it the name Gunnia australis and published the description in Edwards's Botanical Register.
 In 1863, Heinrich Gustav Reichenbach changed the name to Sarcochilus australis.
 The specific epithet (australis) is a Latin word meaning "southern".

 Distribution and habitat

 Sarcochilus australis grows on trees in rainforest and other humid places, sometimes close to the ground.
 It is found between the Hunter River in New South Wales through south-eastern Victoria to northern Tasmania.